alan2207/react-query-auth/README.md

 - `user: User | undefined`

   - user data that was retrieved from server
-  - typings for it are provided by passing them to `initReactQueryAuth`
+  - type can be provided by passing it to `initReactQueryAuth`

 - `login: (data: any) => Promise<User>`